About National Cotton Candy Day

 The two marketed their creation as "fairy floss" at the 1904 World's Fair.
 It was later renamed cotton candy in the 1920s.

-Cotton candy has different names around the world.
+- Cotton candy has different names around the world.
 In England, it's called candy floss.
 In Australia and Finland, it's called fairy floss.
 In the Netherlands, it's known as suikerspin, which means “sugar spider.”
-And our favorite name is the French, where it's called barbe à papa, which mean papa's beard.
+And our favorite name is the French, where it's called barbe à papa, which means papa's beard.